shepherdmeng/pyMETRIC/docs/EXAMPLE_DATA.md

 `pip install Landsat578`

+Or if you already have it, update it:

+`pip install -U Landsat578`

 The Landsat 7 and 8 images from 2015 for the study area can be downloaded using a configuration file that provides the location of the clear_scenes.txt, one's USGS credentials, and the root of the project (i.e, D:\pyMETRIC\harney).

 To create the configuration file, run the downloader using the `-conf` command with the directory where the configuration file will go:

-`D:\pyMETRIC> landsat -conf harney`
+`D:\pyMETRIC>landsat -conf harney`

 This will create a template that can be used to easily edit parameters for downloading images, and has fields specifically for pyMETRIC users.
-Modify it in a text editor so it looks like this:
+Modify it in a text editor so it looks like this (remember to use a `/` in OSx/Linux, rather than Windows `\`):
 ```
 # date format: 'YYYY-MM-DD'
 start: